 Until their brethren on the earth are killed as they were, these martyrs are given white robes.
-These are the saints killed in the tribulation period.
+That these are the saints killed in the tribulation period, the writer has no doubt.
 (More about that shortly.)
 But there is yet a couple of other instances we must note.